Hilton Hotel, Florida, February 18, 2015

-Finally the students says, "I am sorry, my father always said I ask too many questions".
-The wise elderly rabbi responds, "In this academy we judge our students by their questions, not by their answers, welcome to our academy my child".
+Finally the student says, "I am sorry, my father always said I ask too many questions".
+The wise elderly rabbi responds, "In this academy we judge our students by their questions, not only by their answers, welcome to our academy my child".

 In the Ethics of the Fathers our ancient rabbis teach us, the bashful one does not learn and the strict one does not teach.

 We encourage questioning, but in the proper way.

 There is a way to ask that challenges and offends the person being asked and there is a way to ask that honors both.